 PWP offers incentives for customers who install a Level 2 “wall mounted” or “hardwired” charging station at home, multi-unit complex, or business.
 A charging station allows for fast-charging of an EV and enables the car to charge during off-peak hours, when electrical demand is lower.

-PWP will provide a rebate of up to $400 to residential customers and $600 to commercial customers who purchase and install a qualifying EV charging station.
-Portable 240 volt charging stations may also qualify for this incentive.
+PWP will provide a rebate of up to $600 to residential customers and $6,000 to commercial customers who purchase and install a qualifying EV charging stations.

 For rebate information and instructions, visit our Electric Vehicle and Charger Rebate Program page.